connxio/docs/docs/integrations/transformation/code-components.md

 # Code components

-Connxio (CX) uses C# code to transform data at multiple points through the CX pipeline.
+Connxio uses C# code to transform data at multiple points through the Connxio pipeline.
 This page describes how to create a *code component* for transformation, where you can use it and what possibilities open up to you by using it.
 See [splitting](/integrations/transformation/splitting) and [batching](/integrations/transformation/batching) for information on code components within those processes.

 ## What is a code component?